 There’s a number of them, I think first and foremost is look at the things that are going to be impactful.
 Try to understand what the things that are going to be impactful, and spend your time there.
 Because that, you know, there’s this quadrant system that that somebody introduced me to early on, with the axises of urgent and important.
 And there’s this quadrant of things that are not urgent, but they’re very important that where people spend a limited amount of their time.
 And I’ve actually got a graph that I share with people, you know, and say, Look, you know, you’re building a strategy for your account or for your territory, whatever you’re doing, there’s only so many things that you’re going to be able to get done in the day.
 And if you want to go home fulfilled, and say, “I got something done, I felt great,” you’re going to need to force yourself into that category of not urgent but important.
 And you know, the unfortunate thing, where we have to spend our time is in the urgent and important, that’s the, I got to get this quote out, you know, this expedite has to happen, I need to do this thing, or I’m going to lose my customer, those you’ve got to service.
 The problem is that we also spend a lot of time in the not important but urgent because they’re coming at us.
 And we can check the box and get that good feeling about, Okay, I got that done.
 I feel good that I solved that problem.
 And you look back and say, but did that help me forward my strategy?
-So I spent a lot of time with my leadership team making sure that they have a sound strategy.
+So I spent a lot of time with my leadership team making and train the team sure that they have a sound strategy.
 And then I asked them, look at the activities that you’re that you’re spending your time on?
 Are they forwarding your strategy?
 Are they just reactions to things that are happening and and as people move more to that quadrant of the not urgent but important I watch them succeed much more.

 Christopher Smith 22:56